-- A. Counseling: The College shall provide counseling services to assist students in their educational planning. - B. Financial Aid: Financial aid programs including various loan funds, scholarships, grants, and campus employment shall be provided and promoted as they are available. - C. Student Accessibility Services: A support service program for individuals with disabilities shall be available to assist students with their documented special needs while obtaining an education. - D. Student Records: The Registrar shall maintain permanent academic records for each student, which shall include all courses taken by a student and the grade received in each course.
-All changes of enrollment (dropping a course, adding a course or withdrawing from the College) shall be processed through this office. - E. In addition, the Registrar's Office shall make official changes of a name and/or address, shall send out transcripts, and process the appeal of academic probation or suspension.
-Other services the office shall provide include agency certification and graduation checks through the National Student Clearinghouse. - 1.
-Philosophy: The College shall maintain such information in its files for each student as is considered essential and appropriate to the college operation and student welfare.
+- A. Counseling: The College shall provide counseling services to assist students in their educational planning. - B. Financial Aid: Financial aid programs including various loan funds, scholarships, grants, and campus employment shall be provided and promoted as they are available. - C. Student Accessibility Services: A support service program for individuals with documented disabilities shall be available to assist students with their documented special needs while obtaining an education. - D. Student Records: The Registrar shall maintain permanent academic records for each student, which shall include transcripts, degree audits, course schedules, schedule changes, and grades as well as Veteran's Administration (VA) and International student documentation.all courses taken by a student and the grade received in each course.
+All changes of enrollment (dropping a course, adding a course or withdrawing from the College) shall be processed through this office. - E. In addition, the Registrar's Office shall make and maintain official changes of a name and/or address, personal information, shall send and receive out transcripts, and process the appeal of academic probation orand suspension.
+Other services the office shall provide include agency certification and graduation checks enrollment and degree verifications through the National Student Clearinghouse. - Philosophy: The College shall maintain such information in its files for each student as is considered essential and appropriate to the college operation and student welfare.
 The College shall adhere to all federal and state laws and rules pertaining to the privacy rights of parents and students.

 - 2. Release of Student Information: New Mexico Junior College does not publish a student directory for general distribution.
 Release of student information, schedules, and related data shall be governed by the Family Educational Rights and Privacy Act (FERPA) of 1974 as amended.
 Each student shall have the right to review personal records, to seek correction of information contained in those records, and to have access to records as outlined in FERPA regulations.
-Student records shall be kept in the Registrar's Office and shall be confidential to the student, advisor, and those faculty and staff employees to have authorized access to the files to perform their jobs. - F. Assessment: The student services staff shall be qualified and equipped to provide testing services for a variety of the students' needs from assistance with career planning to course placement.
+Student records shall be kept in the Registrar's Office and shall be confidential to the student, advisor, and those faculty and staff employees towho have authorized access to the files to perform their jobs. - F. Assessment: The student services staff shall be qualified and equipped to provide testing services for a variety of the students' needs from assistance with career planning to course placement.
 These services shall be encouraged for the student and shall assist the faculty employee or counselor in the academic advisement of the student.
-This shall ultimately result in the student experiencing a more positive and successful educational program.

-III.
-Student Activities:

-- A. Philosophy: The College shall be committed to the concept of providing vital cocurricular activities for students.
+This shall ultimately result in the student experiencing a more positive and successful educational program. - III.
+Student Activities: - A. Philosophy: The College shall be committed to the concept of providing vital cocurricular activities for students.
 Qualified staff employees shall be employed to develop and to coordinate programs and activities which shall enhance individual leadership development, promote desired social interaction, and provide social and recreational activities. - B. Student Organizations: Impetus for the formation of new clubs at the College is expected to come from students.
 As a pre-requisite to operation on campus, all clubs shall be recognized by the College and shall agree to abide by regulations of the Board and club rules issued by the administration.
 No club shall be established or allowed to operate which discriminates against employees or students in violation of state or federal law.
 Student clubs and organizations are required to designate a full-time staff employee, generally a faculty member, as a sponsor.
 Student organizations shall be approved annually by the Vice President for Student Services.
 (See Student Handbook for a list of current Student Clubs and Organizations)